tymyrddin/android-mitigations/source/index.rst

-Android mitigations
+Hardening Android
 ================================================

-Version 0.1: These mitigations are kept as simple as possible, with tools found in most Androids.
+These mitigations are kept as simple as possible, with tools found in most Androids.
 Some things are harder to cover.
 For example, each manufacturer has its own privacy settings somewhere, and there are even a growing number of alternatives that do not report everything you do to Google.